mahankarimiii02/ICSA-17-124-01/README.md

 # Hikvision security cameras vulnerability 2014-2016 (ICSA-17-124-01) Tool

 # Description :
 The tool has been writen in pyhton.
-The purpose of this is something more than just a simple tool, options you can have access to are :
+The purpose of this, is something more than a simple tool, the list of options you can have access to :
 1. changing the password
 2. saving the encrypted configure file and also the decrypted one
 3. have access to snapshot and also the live stream of camera